 We have stayed in almost every property within Cradle Mountain.
-From luxury to Caravan Park; there is something for every family size, needs and budget.
-Keep in mind that summer times tend to be booked out well in advance, so it plans to book well ahead if you can.
+From luxury to Caravan Park; there is something for every family size, need and budget.
+Keep in mind that summer times tend to be booked out well in advance, so plan to book well ahead if you can.

 Kentish Park and Wilmot foreshore have boat ramps, pontoons and free camping areas.
 Kentish Park is the primary camping area with toilets and shelter.
 Wilmot does not and therefore campers must be self-contained.

-Gowrie Park offers a spot next to O'Neill's Creek Picnic Reserve and rodeo ground; a forest reserve suitable for short stays (3 nights maximum), making it a perfect overnight stop on your way to Cradle Mountain–Lake St Clair National Park.
-The camping ground includes a toilet block, concrete pads for caravans, grassy tent areas, bbq facilities and shelter with tables
+Gowrie Park offers a spot next to O'Neill's Creek Picnic Reserve and rodeo ground; a forest reserve suitable for short stays (3 nights maximum), making it a perfect overnight stop on your way to Cradle Mountain Lake St Clair National Park.
+The camping ground includes a toilet block, concrete pads for caravans, grassy tent areas, bbq facilities and a shelter with tables